Global stocks nearing record highs on trade hopes

 “So far, the market has been relatively complacent when it comes to the risks ahead,” said Thu Lan Nguyen, FX strategist at Commerzbank.
 “Yes, the Tories still have the lead, but they’re certainly not gaining.”

 YouGov will release seat-by-seat predictions of the election outcome at 2200 GMT.
-The ‘multilevel regression’ and ‘post-stratification’ model accurately predicted the 2017 hung parliament, so it will be closely watched.
+The “multilevel regression” and “post-stratification” model accurately predicted the 2017 hung parliament, so it will be closely watched.

 Polling is certainly not infallible though, Thu Lan Nguyen pointed out.
 Before the 2016 Brexit referendum, most surveys had predicted the UK would vote to remain in the European Union.